 How many PRF treatments are recommended?

-In general one PRF is recommended every four to five months
+In general one, PRF is recommended every four to five months

-What areas is PRF done?
+In what areas is PRF done?

-PRF can be done on the scalp, face, neck, hands and any part of the body.
+PRF can be done on the scalp, face, neck, hands, and any part of the body.

 How is different PRF from PRP?